I always have safe sex but now I’ve got a sexually transmitted disease! How is it possible?

 My boyfriend wants to use the ‘withdrawal method’ of contraception.
 Is this safe sex?

 No, it isn’t safe.
-Although the sperm doesn’t get in your vagina, the pre-ejaculate does.
+Although the semen doesn’t get in your vagina, the pre-ejaculate does.
 You risk catching or passing on a sexually transmitted disease, or getting pregnant.

 - Sexually transmitted diseases